-The official ground-breaking ceremony for global technology company ARM’s new headquarters building at Peterhouse Technology Park in Cambridge has taken place and included experiential demonstrations of the future of site by international design practice, Scott Brownrigg.
+The official ground-breaking ceremony for global technology company Arm’s new headquarters building at Peterhouse Technology Park in Cambridge has taken place and included experiential demonstrations of the future of site by Scott Brownrigg.

 Chairman Jonathan Hill, Director Ed Hayden, leading on building design and Andi Theokle, Associate at Scott Brownrigg Interior Design who is heading up the building’s fit-out, attended the event, where the company’s new Digital Technology Unit showcased virtual reality models of the expansion project.
 Attendees were encouraged to fully engage with the design journey and experience the new buildings first hand within a compelling virtual environment.